Yliu12/docker101/README.md

-Imagine we are making a private messaging service for our new company Perry’s Summer Vacation Goods and Services.
-We need you to create an automated test script that verifies the functionalities of the service.
+#### Imagine we are making a private messaging service for our new company Perry’s Summer Vacation Goods and Services.
+We need you to create an automated test script that verifies the **Message API**, not User API.
 ### Requirements of Perry’s Summer Vacation Goods and Services.
 ####   Develop a scalable API to be able to handle the many messages this company is going to handle